firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-38/2016-11-04-dragon-soap.md

 ---
 layout: story
+category: short story
+issue: 38, November 2016
+issue-cover: issue-38-cover.png
+issue-buy-link:
 title: Dragon Soap
+subtitle:
-author: M.K.
-Hutchins
+author: m-k-hutchins
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2016-11-04 12:01:00 -0500
-category: short story
-permalink: /issue38/chapter/25/
+permalink: issue38/chapter/25/
+audiourl:
 teaser: "Gran never did like it when I used the Winchester to deal with dragons — so I went and did a damn fool thing and set out to hunt them in the dead of night.
 It wasn’t hard to sneak by Gran.
 She snored twice as loud as she barked, which was saying something."
-published: true
 art: dragon-soap.jpg
-caption: A woman crouches calf-deep in a swamp, rifle at the ready.
+artcaption: A woman crouches calf-deep in a swamp, rifle at the ready.
 Dragon surround her.
-artist: Galen Dara
+translated:
+language:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
+published: true
 ---

 Gran never did like it when I used the Winchester to deal with dragons — so I went and did a damn fool thing and set out to hunt them in the dead of night.
 It wasn’t hard to sneak by Gran.
 She snored twice as loud as she barked, which was saying something.